jasonlutterloh/jasonlutterloh.github.io/_posts/2021-02-13-api-calls-with-svelte.md

 ### Step 1: Create Your Data Store

 Okay, within your new app, create a new file inside your `src` folder entitled `store.js`.
-This is where you'll "store" the data you pull from your API as well as do any data transformation (Optional).
+This is where you'll "store" the data you pull from your API as well as do any data transformation.

 Once you've created `store.js`, add the following code: